MaterializeInc/demos/ecommerce-confluent/README.md

         WITH (SIZE = '3xsmall');
     ```

-   Because these sources are pulling message schema data from the registry, materialize knows the column types to use for each attribute.
+   Because these sources are pulling message schema data from the registry, Materialize knows the column types to use for each attribute.

 10. We'll also want to create a JSON-formatted source for the `pageviews`: